-Stop Dreaming and Join Us For The Distinguished Gentleman’s Ride in 2017
+Stop Dreaming and Join Us For The Distinguished Gentleman’s Ride

 Experience the craziness of Delhi for a day before heading to the Hippie haven that is Manali.
 After a debriefing on what to expect for our coming adventure, we tackle the sometimes tricky Rohtang Pass along the famous Leh – Manali highway.
 Not only will we go over the three highest motorable passes in the world but we will stay at one of the highest monasteries in the world on the banks of one of the worlds largest lakes at an altitude above 4500m.

 We’ll drag race across the vast More Plains in a cloud of ancient dust before heading through valleys of unimaginable scale.
 As we leave the sparse and uninhabitable desert regions and into the lush oasis that is Leh, the 17th century, 9 story Royal Palace watches over you.
 We acclimatise before dressing in our dapper gear for the Distinguished Gentleman’s Ride and head up to Khardung La – claimed to be the highest motorable road in the world at 5602m.